Janiczek/janiczek.github.io/_posts/2025-08-26-hp-m479-unofficial-cartridge.md

 All the usual tips that said I should turn the printer off, pull the plug, wait a minute and then turn it on, or that I should press the power-off button for 30s or more -- none of that worked.
 The error was still there.

-I tried futzing around with "Cartridge Policy" (which explicitly said it would allow non-HP cartridges) and that didn't work either.
+I tried futzing around with "Cartridge Policy" in the printer web interface (which explicitly said it would allow non-HP cartridges), and that didn't work either.

 In the end I opted to flashing an older firmware.
+I turned off automatic updates via the printer touchscreen UI, and started searching for the older firmware binaries.

 Thanks to [a Reddit post](https://www.reddit.com/r/printers/comments/19aqimz/comment/lvfhh6a/) I was able to find an official HP download URL (instead of some shady 3rd party website):

 **[http://ftp.hp.com/pub/softlib/software13/fw-recover/M478-M479_MA/HP_Color_LaserJet_Pro_MFP_M478-M479_series_FW_002_1916A.ful2](http://ftp.hp.com/pub/softlib/software13/fw-recover/M478-M479_MA/HP_Color_LaserJet_Pro_MFP_M478-M479_series_FW_002_1916A.ful2)**